hmbowlin/p8105_hw1_hmb2161/knit-p8105_hw1_hmb2161.md

     (github link: <https://github.com/hmbowlin/p8105_hw1_hmb2161>)
-  - Create a single .rmd file named p8105\_hw1\_hmb2161.rmd (in use) that goes to github document (linked and the output github has been changed from html above) -Knit document to ensure work is reproducible
+  - Create a single .rmd file named p8105\_hw1\_hmb2161.rmd (in use) that goes to github document (linked and the output github has been changed from html above)
+  - Knit document to ensure work is reproducible

 # Problem 0.2: